mattvoss/connect-cas/README.md

 Many of these options are borrowed from node's [url documentation](http://nodejs.org/api/url.html).
 You may set global options through the `.configure()` method or override them with any of the exposed middleware.

-  - `procotol` The protocol to communicate with the CAS Server.
+  - `protocol` The protocol to communicate with the CAS Server.
 Defaults to 'https'.
   - `host` CAS server hostname
   - `port` CAS server port number.
 Defaults to 443.
   - `gateway` Send all validation requests through the CAS gateway feature.
 Defaults to false.